Everything You Need to Know About Shrooms

 Taking mushrooms can produce an intense experience that is both visceral and immersive.
 However, it can also be quite disorienting for novice users.

-Adding weed on top may seem like a good idea for taking things to the next level, but it will likely only serve to create an even more uncomfortable situation.
+Adding weed on top may seem like a good idea for taking things to the next level.
+However, it will likely only serve to create an even more uncomfortable situation.

-Some experienced users plead the case that consuming sativa strains may help curb some of the adverse side effects of shrooms, such as anxiety and nausea.
+Some users plead the case that consuming sativa strains may help curb some of the adverse side effects of shrooms.
+Such as anxiety and nausea.
 However, this technique is best left to those who know what they’re doing.

 If you’re new to one or both of these substances, we cannot emphasize enough that mixing the two should be avoided at all costs.
 Set a baseline for your tolerance of each of them separately.